 My mother sent my daughter a birthday card for her 19th birthday.
 She mailed it from her local post office in Wall, N. J. on Friday, 11/6/09 as soon as they opened in the morning, on her way to work.
 The card was going to Saint Augustine, FL, hopefully in time for her 11/11 birthday.
 Well, it is now almost 3 weeks later, and still no birthday card.
 It was CLEARLY a birthday card... pink envelope, happy birthday sticker on the back, etc. and it contained not only $50 cash, but a $50 gift certificate to Michael's Arts and Crafts store.

 What a shame that the USPS has a bunch of petty thieves working for them.
 They target mail that looks like it could contain cash or gift cards.
 And no one can be held accountable anywhere along the way, unless you pay extra for insuring or registering the mail.
 It is sorta like governmental racketeering - pay extra, or maybe it won't make it to your destination!

-Of course, my mom - who is on a fixed income, is devastated and has complained and questioned the USPS in person, on the phone, and via the internet, but of course, there is nothing they can do, nobody wants to hear it, give it more time...one time I sent a card to my grandson and it didn't arrive until a month and a half later, it had been damaged in the machine! (that's what the USPS customer complaint person who finally called her back told her).
+Of course, my mom - who is on a fixed income, is devastated and has complained and questioned the USPS in person, on the phone, and via the internet.
+But of course, there is nothing they can do, nobody wants to hear it, give it more time...
+One time I sent a card to my grandson and it didn't arrive until a month and a half later, it had been damaged in the machine! (that's what the USPS customer complaint person who finally called her back told her).

-I guess the moral of the story is: DO NOT USE THE USPS IF YOU CAN AVOID IT, pay your bills online, send email correspondence or call the people you want to talk to, or pay their blackmailing fee if you really want the letter to get there.
+I guess the moral of the story is: DO NOT USE THE USPS IF YOU CAN AVOID IT.
+Pay your bills online.
+Send email correspondence or call the people you want to talk to, or pay their blackmailing fee if you really want the letter to get there.
 If you are really feeling like chancing it, take the extra time to completely disguise your letter and maybe you can fool the criminals that sort the mail into not stealing your stuff.

 SAN DIEGO, CALIFORNIA -- I recently moved to San Diego around a month ago and it has been hard to find work.
 Talking with friends from where I moved from they all decided to chip in and send me some cash.
 Along with the cash a good friend of mine included a motherboard and processor for my broke down computer.
 He sent both together in an express box thinking that would be the fastest and cheapest way to get me what I needed and in time.
 Leave it to the post office to seize the package claiming the money was intended to purchase medical marijuana.
 WHAT??

 How they made this decision I am not certain.
 I have never even mailed an envelope from San Diego since I have been here.
 All the information on the box was accurate for both the sender and myself so no flags there.
 Still they seized the package and it has been two days now and no communication since.
 Both myself and my friend who mailed the package have tried to get a hold of the inspector.
 Left multiple voicemail messages; none of them returned.